Bread and Puppet Theater

 Our Domestic Resurrection Circus

-Our Domestic Resurrection Circus was The Bread and Puppet Theater’s annual summer festival held in their farm in Glover from the 1970s up until 1998.
+Our Domestic Resurrection Circus was the Bread and Puppet Theater’s annual summer festival held in their farm in Glover from the 1970s up until 1998.
 Our Domestic Resurrection Circus was a large outdoor spectacle, featuring their famous puppets, circus performances, pageantry, and of course political theater.
 The idea of “resurrection” was reviving hope and radical imagination through art.
-The circus was attracting thousands to Glover so many camped on other farms.
-This led to an incident in 1998, where someone attending the circus got into a fight unrelated to the event and died.
-Schumann decided to discontinue the annual circus tradition but continue touring.
+The circus attracted thousands to Glover, and many camped out on nearby farms, leading to an incident in 1998 in which someone attending the circus got into a fight unrelated to the event and died.
+Schumann decided to discontinue the annual circus tradition but continued touring on his own for years following

 Resources